 As to read response, we need to filter packets from the network interface in a different process/thread.

 filter parameter for

-PacketFu::Capture is very interesting, it’s a bpf filter and you could find the syntax documentation here.
+bpf filter and you could learn more about the syntax in the documentation here.

 $ sudo tcpdump -i eth0 'tcp=18'

-tcp=18 mean?
+tcp=18 argument mean?
 Here is the TCP Header Format: